 - Increasing the fire resistance rating of walls

 Each property’s requirements and possible compliance measures will vary based on its unique location and layout.
 SnapADU evaluates these factors during the feasibility phase to ensure compliance with local ADU ordinances while minimizing unnecessary costs or surprises.
+For example, we have also seen Poway requesting steel walls for compliance in some situations for mitigation in Very High Fire zones – cost around $150/LF.

 Incorporating Preliminary Fire Safety Reviews